 1. Keep all your “to dos” in one master list.
-Writing it out on paper is often better than an using an app or electronic version you don’t “see” all the time.
+Writing it out on paper is often better than an app you don’t “see” all the time.

 2. Every night before you leave work, make a to do list for the next day and highlight two things you must get done.
 Look at your calendar and block out time to get each task done.